Russia profile - Timeline

 1991 - Russia becomes independent as the Soviet Union collapses and, together with Ukraine and Belarus, forms the Commonwealth of Independent States, which is eventually joined by all former Soviet republics except the Baltic states.

-Russia joins Nato's Partnership for Peace programme.
+1994 - Russia joins Nato's Partnership for Peace programme.

-1996 - Yeltsin re-elected for another term.
+1996 - Yeltsin re-elected despite concerns about his health.

 Russia admitted to the G-7 group of industrialised countries.

-2000 March - Putin elected president.
+2000 March - President Putin wins election.

 2002 May - Russia and the USA announce a new agreement on strategic nuclear weapons reduction.
-The two sides are to cut their nuclear arsenals from over 6,000 missiles apiece to about 2,000 each in the next 10 years.

-Russian and Nato foreign ministers agree on the establishment of the Nato-Russia Council in which Russia and the 19 Nato countries will have an equal role in decision-making on policy to counter terrorism and other security threats.Chechnya in headlines
+Russian and Nato foreign ministers set up Nato-Russia Council with equal role in decision-making on terrorism and other security threats.

 2002 October - Chechen rebels seize a Moscow theatre and hold about 800 people hostage.
 Most of the rebels and around 120 hostages are killed when Russian forces storm the building.

-Moscow and Tehran sign agreement by which Russia will supply fuel for Iran's Bushehr nuclear reactor and Iran will send spent fuel rods back to Russia.
+2005 February - Moscow and Tehran sign agreement by which Russia will supply fuel for Iran's Bushehr nuclear reactor and Iran will send spent fuel rods back to Russia.

 2005 March - Chechen separatist leader Aslan Maskhadov killed by Russian forces.